timofeymukha/Blockster/README.md

 * Adding a default patch.

+* Support for naming vertices

+* Support for defining geometry and projecting mesh onto it.

 ## Features unique to Blockster

 * Ability to define variables and use them for defining vertex position,